If you work in public relations, you must use data to inform your PR strategy.

 The industry doesn’t talk much about this anymore, but it’s still a critical shift that needs to happen within PR and communications teams.
 The media doesn’t just wait around for companies to pitch them stories.
 They are always hunting.

-Real-time listening to the media, journalists, and reporters is one way that brands can get ahead and insert themselves into relevant stories that are happening now.
+Real-time listening to the media, journalists, and reporters is one way that brands can get ahead and insert themselves into relevant stories because the state of media today is shifting.
 But they have to be agile to do so.

 Surround Sound Target Audiences with Content Distribution